Burning in the open (backyard burning in townships)

 Even when the fire danger season has ended, burning in the open in townships requires a permit.

-Apply online for a permit available on the Burning Regulations and Permits page.
+Apply online for a permit available on the Backyard Burning and Fire Permits page.

-To see your property classification, check the boundary maps further down the page.
+To see your property falls withing the prohibited zone, check the boundary maps below.

 General Guidelines for obtaining an exemption permit for Council are: